 reversemethod that sets the horizontal and vertical increments to their additive inverses.

 distanceFrommethod that returns the distance from the center of the circle to a specified location.
-This can be used in a JavaFX application to find out how far the circle is from the center of the scene.

 translate is invoked on each circle.